CMPSC-102-Allegheny-College-Fall-2022/final_project/README.md

 Final Submission Due: 16th December 2022, 7:00am

 ![logo](graphics/hands.png)
 Caption 1: You are invited to create a practical demonstration for Discrete Structures!
-Your topic can cover any concept from the course, or that should be in the course.
-Interestingly, ideas may come from all over mathematics but if you know how to program, then you are in a better position to study and demonstrate those ideas.
+Your topic can cover any concept from the course, or that should or could be in the course.
+Interestingly, demonstration ideas may come from all over mathematics but if you know how to program, then you are in a better position to be able to showcase them!

 ## Contents